k00ka/shazbot/SLIDES.md

 * typing - message slack with the "user is typing" flag
 * ping - keep alive request
 ---
-class: middle

-#Instance variables in the gem!
+#Instance variables in the gem
 * url - A WebSocket Message Server URL
 * self - The authenticated bot user
 * team - Details on the authenticated user's team